Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 Johns Hopkins University Rankings

-According to U.S. News & World Report, Johns Hopkins University is currently ranked #7 in National Universities, #9 in Best Value Schools, and #13 in Engineering Programs (doctorate).
+According to U.S. News & World Report, Johns Hopkins University is currently ranked #9 in National Universities, #9 in Best Value Schools, and #13 in Best Undergraduate Engineering Programs.

-Hopkins also ranked #28 on the list of the world’s top 100 universities according to S World University Rankings.
+Hopkins also ranked #28 on the list of the world’s top 100 universities according to QS World University Rankings.
 The private university also ranks #15 on world university rankings by Times Higher Education.

 Quick Facts about Johns Hopkins University